WHAT IS CYBERSYMPHONY

 In 1993 when this matter came to my attention, it was a great need for separating the symphonic computer music from the vast electro acoustic field.

-symphony orchestra is and how it is played when transferred to computers.
+what a symphony orchestra is and how it is played when transferred to

 Cybersymphony is in a way the middle way between the instrumental music and the Electro acoustic music.